Skip to main content

 ACMA -- AustraliaIARU Region 3

 These are auto-detected from your callsign during account setup, but you can change them at any time.
-Agencies that do not use tiered license classes show "Not applicable" for the license class field.
+If your agency issues only one license class, the license class field shows "Not applicable" and is deactivated, with a short note underneath explaining why.

 Location